latinos/LatinoAnalysis/Gardener/test/README.md

     -p , --fileNameFormat, file name format to determine production process and mass, default="latino_(GluGlu|VBF)HToWWTo2L2Nu_M([0-9]+).root")

   Code to produce the pickle files in https://github.com/lenzip/LineshapeTools.
 Currently these are produced for the default cprime and BRnew intervals and steps only.

-Top Gen Pt
-====

-Module: TopGenPt

-  This module adds the gen level quark op and antiquark top pT to the tree, to be used for Pt Reweighting according top the recipe in https://twiki.cern.ch/twiki/bin/viewauth/CMS/TopPtReweighting